University of North Carolina School of Law: 20th century

+21st century

-As of 2023, the law school has 634 enrolled students and a student-faculty ratio of 11.3 to 1.
-The entering class of first-year law students in 2017 was composed of 213 students from 25 states, the District of Columbia, and China.
-Sixty-three percent of students were from North Carolina, and students of color made up 26 percent of the class.
-Fifty-one percent of incoming students were female, while 49% were male.
+As of 2023, the law school has 572 enrolled students and a student-faculty ratio of 8.8 to 1.
+The entering class of first-year law students in 2023 was composed of 179 students from 27 states, the District of Columbia, and Canada.
+Sixty percent of students were from North Carolina, and students of color made up 32.52% of the class.
+Sixty percent of incoming students were female, while 38% were male.

-The University of North Carolina School of Law is ranked 23rd by U.S. News & World Report.

-Facilities

-The law school is currently located in Van Hecke-Wettach Hall, towards the southeastern side of the Chapel Hill campus, neighboring the School of Government and several athletic facilities.
-Van Hecke-Wettach Hall includes the Kathrine R. Everett Law Library, located primarily on four floors on the back side of the building.